AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ---
-title: Managing data connections
+title: Manage data connections
 description: Learn how to manage data connections, including match keys, scheduling, use cases, and audience filtering in Real-Time CDP Collaboration.
 audience: administrator, data engineer
 badgealpha: label="Alpha" type="Informative" url="https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-b2b-edition-prime-and-ultimate-packages.html" newtab=true
 ---

-# Managing data connections in Real-Time CDP Collaboration
+# Manage data connections

 ## Overview

-Data connections in Real-Time CDP Collaboration allow you to import audiences from various sources, enabling seamless integration for data activation and collaboration across platforms.
-In this guide, you'll learn how to manage match keys, schedule data imports, and configure use cases for your connections.
+Use data connections in Real-Time CDP Collaboration to import audiences from various sources, enabling seamless integration for data activation and collaboration across platforms.
+Learn how to manage match keys, schedule data imports, and configure use cases for your existing data connections.
 Additionally, you'll be able to filter audiences by different attributes for more granular insights.

 >[!TIP]
 >